 Is this falafel recipe healthy?

 Obviously, this is not a paleo recipe and it’s also not a low carb recipe.
 But my husband and I find that as long as I serve it on top of a salad, rather than in a wrap or in pita bread, it doesn’t spike our blood sugar.

 Why falafel recipe?
 Why not just buy it?

 These days I’m reluctant to eat it at restaurants, after a food poisoning incident a few years ago.
 Apparently, some restaurants reuse their frying oil improperly, causing it to become rancid and unhealthy.

-Another reason to make homemade falafel is that when you deep-fry it at home, you can use not just fresh oil, but also a healthier oil such as avocado oil instead of the unhealthy oils used by many restaurants.
+Another reason to make it at home is that when you deep-fry at home, you can use not just fresh oil, but also a healthier oil such as avocado oil.

 How to serve it